Keepsake

 • Storytellers who prefer video recording over writing

-• Single-storyteller projects (one person, one book)
+• Single-storyteller projects where one person answers prompts

-• Families who value the AI transcription workflow
+• Families who value the AI transcription workflow and speech-to-story approach

 Consider alternatives if

 Your family needs more flexibility, collaboration, or you're based outside the US.
+If you want to transform your family's history into something everyone contributes to, Remento's solo recording model won't be enough.

 • You want the whole family to write and edit together